Consort Dowager An

 Consort Dowager An (安太妃; personal name unknown) (died 949) was the mother of Shi Chonggui (Emperor Chu), the second and final emperor of the Chinese Later Jin dynasty.
 As he inherited his throne from his uncle (Lady An's brother-in-law) Shi Jingtang (Emperor Gaozu), he honored Shi Jingtang's wife Empress Li empress dowager, leaving Lady An with the lesser title of consort dowager.
 After Later Jin's destruction by the Khitan-led Liao dynasty, she followed him into exile deep in Liao territory and died there.

 Background

-It is not known when Lady An was born.
+It is not known when Lady A was born.
 Little is known about her family background beyond that she was from the Daibei region (代北, i.e., the region around and north of modern Xinzhou, Shanxi).
 Her husband Shi Jingru (石敬儒) was a cavalry officer of Li Cunxu the Prince of Jin.
 She gave birth to their only known child, Shi Chonggui, in 914.
-Shi Jingru died early, and so Shi Chonggui was raised by and adopted by his younger brother, Shi Jingtang.
+Shi Jingru died early, and so Shi Chonggui was raised by and adopted by his father's younger brother, Shi Jingtang.